Skip to main content

 Viewing logs for all customers

 To view logs for all instances across all customers, select Logs from the left-hand sidebar.
-Displayed columns include log messages, timestamps (in your local time), instance name, integration name, and customer name.
+You'll see columns for log messages, timestamps (in your local time), instance name, integration name, and customer name.

 Viewing logs for a specific customer

 To view logs for a specific customer, select Customers in the sidebar, choose a customer, and click the Logs tab.
-Displayed columns include log messages, timestamps (in your local time), instance name, and integration name.
+You'll see columns for log messages, timestamps (in your local time), instance name, and integration name.

 Viewing logs for a specific instance